Disney Media Networks Latin America

-Disney Media Networks Latin America (formerly Fox Networks Group Latin America) was created in 2005 with headquarters located in Buenos Aires, Argentina, and is the owner of many Latin American versions of Disney channels.
+Disney Media Networks Latin America, formerly Fox Networks Group Latin America, is the television channels division of the Latin American division of the Walt Disney Company launched on 1 November 2005 with headquarters and master control operations located in Buenos Aires, Argentina.

-It is a division of The Walt Disney Company Latin America, which in turn is one of the international divisions of The Walt Disney Company brand.
-All of the company's channels are broadcast from Buenos Aires, Argentina.

-It is definitive The Walt Disney Company's version for Hispanic America and the Spanish-speaking world in the United States.

 History

 On November 1, 2005, the subsidiaries ESPN Media Networks Latin America and Walt Disney Television International Latin America merged into a new joint sales organization for their television channels.
 The new entity, called Disney & ESPN Media Networks Latin America, would become responsible for the sales of its television channels ESPN, ESPN 2, ESPN+, Disney Channel and Jetix (Disney XD as of July 3, 2009).
 Until that time, affiliate sales for Disney Channel and Jetix were handled by HBO Latin America Group.
 From its launch until 2007, Jetix's operations in Latin America were managed separately in the region by the Jetix Latin America division (formerly Fox Kids Latin America LLC).
 In that year, it merged with Disney Media Networks.

 The Disney Channel, Disney Jr., Star Channel, FX, Cinecanal and National Geographic channels are managed from headquarters in Buenos Aires, Bogotá, Miami and Mexico City.
 For its part, ESPN has its own studios in a modern production complex called ESPN MediaCenter, located in San Isidro, in the northern part of the Province of Buenos Aires.

 In August 2009, Fox International Channels Latin America signed a strategic and distribution alliance with the premium channel network LAPTV.
 This allowed for FOX affiliate sales teams throughout the region to provide cable, satellite, MMDS and IPTV systems with an integrated service.
 This service had as its objective increase penetration and value perception of pay TV, both premium and basic, as well as continue efforts to reduce piracy.

 The agreement gave LAPTV a local presence in Chile and Central America and expanded its range of commercial opportunities.
 It was anticipated, for example, that the premium channel group led by Movie City would have a greater promotional presence on Fox's basic channels.